 How to Access Chrome Flags

-Alternatively, you can choose Settings from the Chrome menu (the three dots in the upper-right corner of the browser), then select “Advanced,” and finally click on Experiments.
+Alternatively, you can choose Settings from the Chrome menu (the three dots in the upper-right corner of the browser), then select “Advanced,” and click Experiments.

 Once you’re on the Flags page, each experimental feature is listed with a brief description.
-To enable a feature, click its Enable button.
+To enable a feature, click the Enabled button next to the flag.
 Once you’ve enabled a feature, restart your browser for the changes to take effect.

-Before you go ahead and check out the experimental Chrome flags, do not forget to take a look at our list of 300+ most amazing websites on the web and discover how you can enhance your internet experience and get tasks done faster.
+Before you go ahead and check out the experimental flags, do not forget to check out our list of 300+ most amazing websites on the web and discover how you can enhance your internet experience and get tasks done faster.

 Don’t Miss: How to Enable God Mode in Windows 10 and 11